harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/email_step.md

   <docimage path={require('./static/de6a52a680b74f1dd5535a5e2fed34ef8ed9be4f2af244a29636a0c497cda016.png')} width="60%" height="60%" title="Click to view full size image" />

-Enable **Allow Overrides** to enable a project to override the setting of its org, or an org to override its account setting.
+Enable **Allow Overrides** to allow a project to override the setting of its org, or an org to override its account setting.